Australian Shepherd Lovers.com

 By Lynn Whinery, Bonza Canine Education

-Need help with dog behavior issues?
+Need help with dog behavior problems?
 Lynn provides clicker dog training classes in the Imperial Beach or San Diego county area and is a full member of APDT (Association of Pet Dog Trainers).

-Most people experience some challenges with their dogs, that’s perfectly natural.
-It stems from asking dogs to live in a human world, and we don’t speak each other’s languages.
+Most people experience some challenges with dog behavior problems.
+That's perfectly natural.
+It stems from asking dogs to live in a human world, and we don't speak each other's languages.
 The good news is, with some understanding, these issues can be overcome.

 To start with be sure that you’re being the dog’s leader.
 This does NOT mean being a dictator, being harsh with the dog, doing the ‘alpha roll’, or not letting your dog go through doorways before you.
 None of those things are necessary, and in fact, may be harmful.
 Just be consistent.
 If you want your dog off the couch, and he doesn’t budge, get a treat, call him off the couch, and reward him for getting off the couch.
 Make listening to you rewarding.
 But always follow through.